rrueth/teleport/docs/2.0/admin-guide.md

 To configure Teleport for using etcd as a storage back-end:

-* Install etcd and configure peer and client TLS authentication using [etcd security guide](https://coreos.com/etcd/docs/latest/security.html).
+* Install etcd and configure peer and client TLS authentication using the [etcd security guide](https://coreos.com/etcd/docs/latest/security.html).

 * Configure all Teleport Auth servers to use etcd in the "storage" section of the config file as shown below.
-* Deploy several auth servers connected to etcd back-end.
+* Deploy several auth servers connected to the etcd back-end.
-* Deploy several proxy nodes that have `auth_servers` pointed to list of auth servers to connect to.
+* Deploy several proxy nodes that have `auth_servers` pointed to a list of auth servers to connect to.

 ```yaml
 teleport: